WABX

-WABX is a radio station in Evansville, Indiana, owned by Duey Wright, through licensee Midwest Communications, Inc. The station, which broadcasts at 107.5 FM, has aired a classic rock format since 1997.
+WABX (107.5 FM) is a radio station in Evansville, Indiana, owned by Midwest Communications, through licensee Midwest Communications, Inc. The station has aired a classic rock format since 1997.

 Former WABX

 From 1960 to 1984, WABX ("The station that glows in the dark") was the call sign of a widely influential freeform/progressive rock radio station in Detroit, Michigan.
 In 1985, WABX's former consultant, Paul Christy, purchased WCFX/95.3 in Clare, Michigan, and subsequently parked the WABX calls on WCFX's sister station, 990 AM.
 WABX/990 ceased operations in 1988.
 The current 107.5 WABX logo is substantially similar to the Detroit WABX logo used during that station's 1970s' heyday.
 The former Detroit WABX now broadcasts a country format as WYCD.

 Sale to Midwest Communications

 It was announced on May 28, 2014, that Midwest Communications will purchase 9 of the 10 stations owned by South Central Communications.
 (This includes the Evansville Cluster which include WABX along with sister stations WIKY-FM, WLFW & WSTO.)
 With this purchase, Midwest Communications will expand its portfolio of stations to Evansville, Knoxville and Nashville.
 The sale was finalized on September 2, 2014, at a price of $72 million.